MaccaAlbarn/ALBRN-dwm/README.md

 # Installation

-1. Clone this repository with ´git clone https://github.com/MaccaAlbarn/ALBRN-dwm.git´
+1. Clone this repository with `git clone https://github.com/MaccaAlbarn/ALBRN-dwm.git`
-2. Go inside the folder ´cd DWM/dwm-ALBrN-build´
+2. Go inside the folder `cd DWM/dwm-ALBrN-build`
-3. install with either ´sudo make clean install´ or ´sudo make install´
+3. install with either `sudo make clean install` or `sudo make install`
-4. go inside the folder "DWM/slstatus-1.0" ´cd DWM/slstatus-1.0´ and do ´sudo make clean install´ or ´sudo make install´
+4. go inside the folder "DWM/slstatus-1.0" `cd DWM/slstatus-1.0` and do `sudo make clean install` or `sudo make install`
 5. Restart your wm/de
 6. Enjoy!

-(in the folder is included a little redshift script, if you want to use it, make a folder called ´dwm_scripts´ and move/copy the script there)
+(in the folder is included a little redshift script, if you want to use it, make a folder called `dwm_scripts` in your $HOME directory and move/copy the script there)
 (note, install pywal)

 # Keybindings